 Include a Specific Aims page outlining a brief background for the grant, the hypothesis, and a listing of the specific aims.

-As described in the Application Guide, section 7, prepare a Candidate Section (Candidate Background; Career Goals and Objectives; Career Development Training Activities) as well as a Research Strategy section (Significance, Innovation and Approach) with a specific focus on the respective K program.
+As described in the Application Guide, prepare a Candidate Section (Candidate Background; Career Goals and Objectives; Career Development Training Activities) as well as a Research Strategy section (Significance, Innovation and Approach) with a specific focus on the respective K program.
 The Approach section will include methods – including human subjects recruitment, statistical analysis plan, anticipated outcomes, potential pitfalls and alternative approaches, and timeline subsections.
 Preliminary data if any, is not required, but should be included in the appropriate section of the Research Plan.
 Preliminary data supporting any aspects of feasibility of the methods is considered to be an advantage.
 Preliminary data can include published or unpublished findings.
 Be precise about your role in generating the preliminary data, if any.